Caros Fodor

-Caros Fodor (born January 7, 1984) is an American professional mixed martial artist who most recently competed in the Lightweight division of the Professional Fighters League.
+Caros Fodor (born January 7, 1984) is an American former professional mixed martial artist who most recently competed in the Lightweight division of the Professional Fighters League.
 A professional competitor since 2009, he has also competed for the UFC, Strikeforce, the World Series of Fighting, ONE FC, and King of the Cage.

 Background

 Fodor is from Shoreline, Washington.
 His biological father was from the Caribbean while his biological mother was Caucasian.
 Fodor along with his brother were placed in foster care, raised by a single mother, and did not actually know that they were related until they were 10 years old.
 In total, Fodor has three biological siblings as well as three adopted siblings, and one of his adopted brothers Ben Fodor aka Phoenix Jones is also a mixed martial artist.
 Fodor competed in high school wrestling at Shorecrest High School, during his senior year to help prepare himself for boot camp, as he enlisted in the United States Marine Corps six days after his graduation.
 While he was in boot camp, the terrorist attacks of 9/11 occurred and Fodor was sent to Kuwait for the Iraq invasion.
 Fodor ended his stint in the military in 2007, reaching the ranks of Sergeant.